Five Low Fire Base Clear Glazes: What is the Best Strategy?

 This recipe is a common Gerstley Borate clear base used from 04 all the way to cone 6!
 At higher temperatures the recipe trends toward less kaolin to more silica and a little less GB (e.g. 50:20:30).

-Problems of this recipe:
+Problems with this recipe:

 Obviously, if it melts well already at cone 04 great care is going to be needed at cone 2 to prevent it running onto shelves.
 Highly melt fluid glazes (that have high boron like this) are also more likely to be leachable and to crystallize on cooling (producing the boron-blue clouds).